Group Data by Dimension

 3. Press OK to close the dialog box.
 The Chart now displays all states grouped by region.

 To rename an existing group, right-click the group label, and select ‘Rename’ from the context menu.
-Note: You can also access menu options from the ‘More’ button (menu horizontal) in the mini-toolbar.
+Note: You can also access menu options from the ‘More’ button (More) in the mini-toolbar.
 Alternatively, select ‘Axis Properties’ or ‘Legend Properties’ from the context menu, and change the label’s alias on the Alias tab of the ‘Properties’ panel.
 (See Axis Properties or Legend Properties for more details.)

 To decompose an existing named group, right-click on the group label and select ‘Ungroup Items’ from the context menu.